bronsonavila/haleakala-cabin-availability-checker/README.md

 6. Set up the trigger:

-   - Run the `setTrigger()` function to create an hourly trigger for the script.
+   - Run the `setTrigger()` function to create a 30-minute trigger for the script.

 7. Initialize the script:
    - Run the `checkCabinAvailability()` function once manually to initialize the `previousState`.
 This sets the initial state to check for subsequent changes when the automatic trigger runs.

 ## Usage

-Once set up, the script will run automatically every hour, checking for new availability and sending email notifications when changes are detected.
+Once set up, the script will run automatically every 30 minutes, checking for new availability and sending email notifications when changes are detected.
 The script performs the following actions:

 1. Fetches the cabin availability data from the Haleakalā National Park reservation website.
 2. Parses the data to extract availability information for each cabin.